Where Tony Stands

 Make backyard breeding illegal in Houston.
 We have hundreds of thousands of stray animals running free all over Houston.
 We have multiple shelters, all of which are almost always at capacity.
 We don’t have sufficient staff to go out and pick up strays; we barely have staff to respond to cruelty calls.
 This is an epidemic!!
 We have plenty of animals available for those who want a pet.
 It is time to make the effort to ban backyard breeding in the city of Houston.

-If this ordinance is passed, then we work with the county commissioners’ court to pass a similarly worded ordinance and work together to end backyard breeding in all of Harris County.
+If this ordinance is passed, then we work with the county commissioners’ court to pass a similarly worded county ordinance and work together to end backyard breeding in all of Harris County.

-**Obviously it will be necessary to have very limited exclusions for true, low scale breed specific breeders.
+**It will be necessary to have very limited exclusions for true, low scale breed specific breeders.

 Pass an ordinance that any pet store in Houston can only sell rescue animals from approved rescue groups within Houston.
 There are simply too many dogs in Houston to continue to allow puppy mills and others to sell through pet stores in Houston.
 Those who need breed specific animals will still find a way to purchase the breed they want.

 One Bin Concept.
-We can make Houston completely waste free in four years.
+We can make Houston completely waste-free in four years.
 The City of Houston collects waste, recycling, and yard waste for approximately 376,000 single-family residential households.
 More than two-thirds of our residents use our city’s waste service.
 Those that use the city’s service have their solid waste picked up once per week—when it is actually picked up.
 And, again, when it actually picks it up, the city picks up the recycling twice a month.
 And, of course, the city picks up yard waste once per month.
 All of the solid waste picked up by the city goes into landfills.
-Well less than 30% of the “recycling” picked up by the city actually gets processed and recycled, the rest goes into landfills.
+Less than 30% of the “recycling” picked up by the city actually gets processed and recycled; the rest goes into landfills.
 (It has recently been reported that all of our recyclables are being buried in a landfill.)
 Around the perimeter of the city, we have multiple landfills and multiple transit stations for this trash—all operated by private companies.
 What if we could put in place a system such that we recycle almost all of the waste that the city produces and sell it ?
 Believe it or not, the technology exists to do so.
 As Mayor, I will put in place a system such that we pick up waste once per week, with all waste going into the same bin–NO MORE WASHING PLASTIC CONTAINERS OR SORTING TRASH.
 Such waste will be then taken to what is known as an Ecohub, where it will be sorted and turned into various products that can be sold.
 This will not only reduce the amount of trucks and personnel we need for waste disposal by a factor of three, but it will also save the city more than $40 million a year.
 The company that has this proven technology presented this idea to the city several years ago.
 But, due to lobbyists and the Mayor’s friends who are connected to the current waste companies doing business with the city, the proposal went nowhere.
 That will change!
-We can be the first waste free city in the United States.
+We can be the first waste-free city in the United States.
 That’s something we can all be proud of.

 Repurposing our libraries.
 The city has 44 libraries.
 We need to make sure we are getting the most out of our libraries.
 Too many times, we have more staff in the library than there are patrons.
 And, we are not providing a relevant service.
 We all know HISD is going through some very difficult times; we cannot let HISD fail.
 One way we could help is by repurposing our libraries and making sure they are being used for our youth.
 Whether it be pre-school programs or after-school programs, we can support the school system and help give the kids something worthwhile and educational to do, all the while keeping them off the streets.
 I already have experts coming up with a plan on how we can do better with our libraries.
 The city employs more than 460 people at our libraries and spends more than $40 million per year on operating costs.
 This is an important service that the city provides.
 We can do it much better.

 Self-driving cars.
-The day will come when we will all transport with self-driving cars.
+The day will come when we will all utilize self-driving cars.
 Houston is perfectly poised to lead this effort.
 To accomplish this, we have to be forward thinking, change the way we do business and be open to new ideas.
 Imagine if we had driverless buses and cars taking us around Houston.
 This would be a dramatic paradigm shift.
 The technology exists now.
 The only impediment is outdated thinking, and lobbyists and businesses who are worried about losing market share and money.
 As Mayor, I will lead the effort to put Houston on the map with regard to developing technologies.

 My father was a union meat cutter.
 I have always believed that there are only two places a worker has a chance to get a fair shake: in a court room or through the union.
 The current mayor has sought, in court, to declare collective bargaining unconstitutional.
 When I’m Mayor, I will immediately drop that suit, not only because it has no legal merit and is a waste of taxpayer money, but also because I know the importance of unions in the workplace.
 We shouldn’t have the city engaged in litigation with firefighters, period.